Skip to main content

 4. Secure at neck and waist.

-5. If gown is too small, use two gowns, with the first tied in front, the second tied in back.
+5. If gown is too small, use two gowns, with the first tied in front and the second tied in back.

 Putting on a gown (PPE).